stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.webextensions/webextensionreference/_index.md

 ---
+title: Aspose::Words::WebExtensions::WebExtensionReference class
-title: WebExtensionReference
+linktitle: WebExtensionReference
 second_title: Aspose.Words for C++ API Reference
-description: Represents the reference to a web extension.
-The reference is used to identify the provider location and version of the extension.
+description: Aspose::Words::WebExtensions::WebExtensionReference class.
+Represents the reference to a web extension.
+The reference is used to identify the provider location and version of the extension in C++.
 type: docs
 weight: 105
 url: /cpp/aspose.words.webextensions/webextensionreference/